cderoove/damp.ekeko.aspectj/EkekoAspectJ/Roadmap.md

 ## To Do

 * Find a name for this sucker
+* * Proposal: AASCI: Automated Aspectual Source Code Inspection.
+Pronounce it: Awe-ski :-)

 * (CDR) Have walks over call graph work.
 * (CDR) Make annotations on aspects and advice work.
 * (CDR) Tool support: highlight in editor, inspect AST nodes.
 * (CDR) Simplify UI WRT Soot et al, using the configure menu item on a project.
 * (JF) Go over the whiteboard rules and check.
+* * Complete precedence for a shadow
+* * Overriden implicit precedence for a shadow
+* * Wormhole: read-write, read-write-percflow + combine with soot analysis
+* * refinement of abstract PC semantics
+* * Recheck the inclusion semantics
 * (JF) Implement rules in mail of 20 sept.
 * (JF) Execution levels rules.
 * (JF) Exceptions problems rules.